zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Tammy says, “I think I’ll just grab some cereal, fr uit, and a bagel.”
 “Cereal” (cereal) is very popular as an American breakfast.
 There are lots of different varieties of cereal.
 Usually cereal comes in small little pieces that you put into a bowl and put milk into, and then you eat the cereal  with a spoon.
 It’s a very common breakfast because it’s easy to make.
 You don ’t have to cook anything.

 Tammy says she’s going to “grab,” or take, “some ce real, fruit, and a bagel.”
 A “bagel” (bagel) is a round piece of chewy bread.
 It  sort of looks like a doughnut because there’s a hole in the middle.
-However, it i s hard – that is, it’s not soft like a doughnut.
+However, it is hard – that is, it’s not soft like a doughnut.
 It’s what we would call “chewy” (chewy)  bread because you have to move your mouth up and down several times in order to chew it.
 Bagels are usually served with something on top of them.
 You p ut on something like cream cheese.

 Emil says, “What?
 How can you pass up this amazing buffet?”
 Emil is surprised that Tammy just wants to have a little bit of food,  because of course when you have a buffet, you can eat as much as you want.
 So,  Emil doesn’t understand why Tammy would just want cereal, fruit, and a bage l.
 He says, “How can you pass up this amazing buffet?”
 The phrasal verb “to pass up” means to decide not to do something, not to have something.